nttgin/BGPalerter/docs/linux-service.md

 `systemctl daemon-reload`

 ### Enable and start the service
-Enable bgpalerter to start at boot and then start the service.
+Enable BGPalerter to start at boot and then start the service.

 `systemctl enable bgpalerter`